upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.rst

 The - due to the algorithm - "unsafe" point on the right (for Kp as well as for Ki) is not due to overcurrent but due to bad performance due to permanent control error.
 The resulting currents for Kp = 0.01 and Ki = 0 ("unsafe" point on the right in the figure above) is shown in the picture below.
-Due to the high error compared to the reference value (15 A d-current), the performance is as bad as the algorithm deifnes it as unsafe - in comparison to the performance reached using the intial controller parameters.
+Due to the high error compared to the reference value (15 A d-current), the performance is as bad as the algorithm defines it as unsafe - in comparison to the performance reached using the initial controller parameters.

 .. figure:: ../pictures/i_abc_ki_J_bad.png
    :alt:

--  If the parameter **adjust\_Kp\_and\_Ki** is True, the agent tries to find an optimal value for the propotional gain (Kp) as well as for the integral gain (Ki) of the controller in the ranges of [0, 0.03] and a lengthscale of 0.01 for Kp and a range of [0, 300] and a lengthscale of 50 for Ki.
+-  If the parameter **adjust\_Kp\_and\_Ki** is True, the agent tries to find an optimal value for the proportional gain (Kp) as well as for the integral gain (Ki) of the controller in the ranges of [0, 0.03] and a lengthscale of 0.01 for Kp and a range of [0, 300] and a lengthscale of 50 for Ki.
 In the figure below on the x-axis is the